-Inca Trail Machu PicchuThe Inca Trail to Machu Picchu is considered the best hiking route in Peru and one of the best in the world.
+Inca Trail Machu PicchuThere are three ways to get to Machu Picchu: with the classic train trip, with the alternative route by Hydroelectric and with the Inca Trail.
+This last route is considered the most incredible, the most surprising of all.
 In 4 days of hiking and 3 nights of camping, cross 39 kilometers of trails that the Incas built hundreds of years ago.
 The goal is the Intipunku, the gateway to Machu Picchu used by the Incas and that only tourists who do the Inca Trail can see.
 In ‘Icaminoinca’ you can find all the advice you need on this route.

 How to do the Inca Trail to Machu Picchu?

 Solo se permiten 500 spaces available per day, of which 200 correspond to tourists and the rest to the support team: guides, cooks, porters and more.

 Due to this, it is recommended to buy the tour between 6 or 7 months before.